brenns10/caseid/README.md

 So if you need a Case ID, or you already know it, LDAP can get you a result much better than the directory.

+The functions below return lists of results.
+Each result is a dictionary.
+The dictionaries contain attributes that exist in LDAP (which don't provide much information beyond a name and email address).

 ### Functions

 * `caseid.ldap.id(caseid)`: Search for a given Case ID.
 Returns a dictionary